PhilipDaniels/dotnetversioning/SetVersion/usage.md

 ﻿NAME
 ====
-dotnet-setversion - create a new version number based on an existing version number and a pattern, then write it to a file.
+dnv - create a new version number based on an existing version number and a pattern, then write it to a file.

 SYNOPSIS